Student Organization Academy

 If your group is planning a trip this year, this is your chance to come learn how to register and prepare, wherever your destination may be!

-Dustin Lewis (he/him), Senior Associate Director for Student Involvement
+Dustin Lewis (he/him), Director of Student Involvement

 12:00 PM – 12:25 PM | Conference Rooms 4 & 5